godmoves/Chun_Tsung/Reading_List.md

 12. Small-Sized Self-Holding Optical Switch Using Phase-Change Material

-13. Ultra-small, self-holding, optical gate switch using Ge 2 Sb 2 Te 5 with a multi-mode Si waveguide
+13. Ultra-small, self-holding, optical gate switch using Ge2Sb2Te5 with a multi-mode Si waveguide

+14. Proposal of a small self-holding 2 × 2 optical switch using phase-change material

+15. Electro-optical switching at 1550 nm using a two-state GeSe phase-change layer

+16. Electro-optic phase-change 2 × 2 switching using three- and four-waveguide directional couplers

+17. Waveguide-size hybrid Si-VO2 waveguide electroabsorption optical switches and photodetectors

 ## Done

 1. An	All-Optical,	Non-volatile,	Bidirectional,Phase-Change	Meta-Switch

+2. Electrically actuated phase-change pixels for transmissive and reflective spatial light modulators in the near and mid infrared